tarwn/lessthandot-hugo/blogs/content/posts/2012-01-24-a-comparison-of-relational-database.md

   * Operating system
   * Other hardware/resources required

-I&#8217;ve gathered this information for the following RDBMS:
+I've gathered this information for the following RDBMS:

   * Microsoft Access
   * Microsoft SQL Server